Can Safety Glasses Help Prevent Or Slow Down Cataract Development?

 cataracts

-Cataracts, which occur when the eyes’ natural lenses clouds over, greatly diminish one’s vision and quality of life.
+Cataracts occur when the eye’s natural lens becomes clouded, significantly reducing vision and overall quality of life.

-It’s important to know that not all sunglasses protect against UV.
-A dark tint to the lenses doesn’t mean they inherently block these harmful rays.
+It’s important to understand that not all sunglasses provide adequate UV protection.
+A dark lens tint does not necessarily mean the lenses block UV rays.
 Polycarbonate, Trivex and high index lens materials offer 100% UV protection even when they’re clear.
 Meanwhile, plastic lenses require UV coatings.

-Just like you wear a hat or sunblock to protect your skin from UV rays on a sunny day, wearing prescription safety sunglasses can offer similar protection for your eyes.
+Just like wearing a hat or applying sunscreen protects your skin from UV rays, wearing prescription safety sunglasses can offer similar UV protection for your eyes.

 UV exposure to the eyes over a long period of time can cause what is known as oxidative damage to the cells in your eyes’ lenses, which results in them losing their transparency and therefore your eyes’ ability to transmit light to the retina.
 This is what happens when you have cataracts.